 This requires some work on your part, however, since you’ve already done the research, it should be easier and less time consuming than having to do new research to write an article on an entirely different topic.

 Always remember to have your attorney, who should be familiar with contracts for freelance work, review any contract before you sign it.
 Ask your attorney to make sure you are only selling the rights you want to sell and to help you understand exactly which rights you are selling, especially if the publication’s contract states that the publication wants to purchase additional rights.

 The intricacies of copyright law may seem complicated at first, but you will get the hang of it.
 Copyright law protects your rights and your income as a writer, so remember to include which rights you are selling on every piece you sell.

-I’d like to invite you to share your copyright stories with Writers Inkwell readers.
+I invite you to share your copyright stories with Writers Inkwell readers.
 Tell us which rights you sold and which rights publishers wanted to purchase.
 How did you resolve any differences you had with your publisher regarding rights you were willing to sell?

 Dip your pen into the inkwell and tell us your story.

 Many new writers get confused about who owns the copyright to the documents they create and this can cause hard feelings between the writer and his client.

 When a company or an individual hires you to write something for them, whatever that something may be, an article, book, brochure, ad copy, press release, web site content, whatever that something may be, you are contracting to do a work for hire.
 That means that the company or individual who hired you owns the copyright.
 You, as the writer, own nothing that you created for them.
 You only are entitled to payment for the writing services you rendered.